Sakimori/matteo-the-prestige/README.md

 blaseball, blaseball, is back! in an unofficial capacity. this is completely unaffiliated with the game band

-custom players, custom teams, custom leagues (that last one is coming soon™) all in discord!
+custom players, custom teams, custom leagues (that last one is coming soon™) all set up in discord and watchable at https://simsim.sibr.dev

 we've also got things like custom team creation, easy setup for your teams to play against each other, and player idolization, all powered by this bot and onomancer.